KAZABUILD/KAZABUILD/backend/README.md

  - Migrations can be reviewed in `backend/KAZABUILD.Infrastructure/Migrations`.

 ## Search function
- - Enable full-text search on the SQL server in order to use the search functionality in get API calls
+ - Enable full-text search on the SQL server in order to use the search functionality in get API calls.
-   - Follow this guide to install - `https://www.mssqltips.com/sqlservertip/6841/add-full-text-search-sql-server`
+   - Follow this guide to install - `https://www.mssqltips.com/sqlservertip/6841/add-full-text-search-sql-server`.
- - Whenever a new model is added to the database the user has to manually add the search index for it as well:
+ - Whenever a new model is added to the database the user has to manually add the search index for it as well:.
    - Create a new migration.
    - Add this to the up function:
      - `migrationBuilder.Sql(@"